crossminer/scava-docs/docs/users/Consuming-REST-Services.md

 # Consuming REST services

 ## When to use ?

-This guideline describes general way of consuming REST services of CROSSMINER.
-Its basically for the use of CROSSMINER rest APIs in other tools/applications.
+This guideline describes general way of consuming REST services of Scava.
+Its basically for the use of Scava rest APIs in other tools/applications.

 ## REST API Reference

-The reference guide presenting all REST services implemented by CROSSMINER is available [[right here |Developement Guidelignes]].
+The reference guide presenting all REST services implemented by Scava is available [[right here |Developement Guidelignes]].

 ## API Gateway

-The CROSSMINER integrated platform provide a centralized access point to all web services implemented by the different tools involved in the platform : the CROSSMINER API Gateway.
+The Scava integrated platform provide a centralized access point to all web services implemented by the different tools involved in the platform : the Scava API Gateway.

 **All web service request form clients have to go through the gateway.**